icomse/icomse.github.io/content/workshops/DFT Summer School 2023.md

 **Registration Fee:** None

+**Financial support:** Financial support is available to cover housing (in university dormitory), meals, and parking cost for all non-local participants.
+A limited number of travel stipends (up to $500) are available to help broaden participation.

 **Expected number of participants:** 40

 **Equipment Needed**: Students will need a laptop and have Jupyter notebooks installed.
 Computing resources for performing